 Buffalo Forge Co. was formed in 1878 to manufacture blacksmith’s forges.
 Upright drilling machines were offered in 1883 and stationary steam engines in 1889.
-It quickly branched into heating, air conditioning (invented in 1904 by Willis H. Carrier of Buffalo Forge), dust collectors (Buffalo Forge claimed that they invented the cyclonic dust collector), drill presses, plus a combination woodworking machine.
+It quickly branched into heating, air handling, air conditioning (the invention of which is often incorrectly attributed to Willis H. Carrier of Buffalo Forge; Carrier should be credited with designing the first practical commercial dehumidifiers and air conditions), dust collectors (Buffalo Forge claimed that they invented the cyclonic dust collector), and combination woodworking machines.

 Buffalo Forge created a Canadian subsidiary, Canadian Buffalo Forge Co., Ltd., in 1903 (or 1905, depending on which source you believe).
 The name changed at some point to Canadian Blower & Forge.

 In the late 1800s and early 1900s, Buffalo Forge made a bandsaw.
 They are very uncommon.
-Almost all "Buffalo" bandsaws and any tablesaws, jointers, etc., with the Buffalo name are 1980s Taiwanese imports of poor quality.
-These machines are completed unrelated to Buffalo Forge and associated businesses.
+Almost all "Buffalo" bandsaws and any tablesaws, jointers, bench grinders, etc., with the Buffalo name are 1980s Taiwanese imports of poor quality.
+These machines are completely unrelated to Buffalo Forge and associated businesses.
 As offshore imports, they are also outside the scope of this web site.

 Parts and Service